-- Running a few real browsers to measure user experience while creating the massive load with protocol level scripts
+- Running a few real browsers to create toad tests that simulates few concurrent user to measure user experience while creating the massive load with protocol level scripts that simulate many concurrent users

 There are a few ways to run Selenium with WebLOAD, the simplest one is to take the Java Selenium scripts and execute them in WebLOAD.

-WebLoadDriver wraps WebDriver, implementing all WebDriver methods and enriches it with load testing functionality with dedicated methods.
+WebLoadDriver wraps Selenium WebDriver, implementing all Selenium WebDriver methods and enriches it with performance and load testing functionality with dedicated methods.

 Note that except for wrapping the original driver with WebLOADDriver, the Selenium code stays the same.